ojowwalker77/crawler/README.md

-Web Scraping Project
+Web Scraping

-This project automates the process of extracting content from a web page, analyzing its structure, and generating a final HTML file with replaced links and iframes.
+This project automates the process of extracting content from web page, analyzing its structure, and generating a final HTML file with replaced links, iframes and content.

+The stack was choose by performance.

 Installation